redis/docs/content/integrate/redis-data-integration/ingest/architecture.md

     any custom transformations then it uses defaults).
     It then writes the data to the target database for your app to use.

-Note that the RDI control processes run on dedicated nodes outside the Redis Enterprise cluster where the target database is kept.
+Note that the RDI control processes run on dedicated virtual machines (VMs) outside the Redis
+Enterprise cluster where the target database is kept.
 However, RDI keeps its state and configuration data and also the change data streams in a Redis database on the same cluster as the target.
 The following diagram shows the pipeline steps and the path the data takes on its way from the source to the target: